lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ### Fast phylogeny inference
 Full phylogeny inference and non-parametric bootstrapping can take a considerable amount of time.
 Therefore, it is wise to explore the likely outcome tree with a fast tree inference program that does not perform bootstrapping.
-This allows for a preliminary view into the final result.
+This allows for a preliminary view into the final result and observe potential mistakes, remove or add sequences of interest.
-The calculation time for a final tree may then be used to test final visualisation.
+Conveniently, the calculation time for a final tree may then be used to test final visualisation.
-The field standard towards this end may be FastTree.
+The field standard towards fast preliminary tree inference could be considered to be be FastTree.
 In our workflow however, we use IQTree's 'fast' setting for it produces an output file structure nearly identical to the final tree inference.
-The FastTree software is included in the conda environment and can be used as well.
+The FastTree software is included in the conda environment and can be used as an alternative.

 To our knowledge, no online fast tree inference algorithm is available.
-However, a regular tree inference without bootstrapping would be a reasonably fast alternative.
+However, a regular tree inference without bootstrapping would be a reasonably fast alternative when restricted to online tools.
 Regular tree inference is described in the next section.

 ### Full phylogeny inference